prathimavalasapally/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Model_App.md

 6. Select **Scheduled Start** to change the sort order to **Newer to Older**.

-7. Click **Save and publish** and wait for the publishing to complete.
+7. Select the **Save and publish** and wait for the publishing to complete.

 ### Task 3: Create new view for today’s visits